Touratech DirtDAZE Adventure Rally – NH August 20 – 23, 2020

 Join us for Victoria and Jesse’s scenic adventure loop through VT & NH which includes 3 optional challenge sections for those who wish to partake.
 Heading NW into Vermont is our first challenge section of the day.
 From this northern-most point of the tour, the second challenge section awaits as we loop SW on a mix of graded gravel and winding paved roads.
 Then SE on mostly dirt roads through lush Vermont woods headed for Bradford and our last “challenge” opportunity.

-After lunch, it’s all a relaxing mix of paved and dirt roads bringing us to a fun, NH forest service road which was closed for years and is now part of NEBDR.
+After lunch at a local favorite, it’s all a relaxing mix of paved and dirt roads bringing us to a fun, NH forest service road which was closed for years and is now part of NEBDR.
 A photo-op by a picturesque pond and we head for an ice cream stop on the way home.

 Easy bypasses of all the “challenge” sections mean that this tour can be two-up friendly but the 3 short “challenge” sections can test an experienced rider with semi-knobby tires, with loose rocks, sand, mud, and ledges (rocky step-downs).